FilipDem/Domoticz-NEST-plugin/README.md

 [![](https://www.paypalobjects.com/en_US/BE/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AT4L7ST55JR4A)

 # Domoticz-NEST-plugin
-NEST Plugin for Domoticz using the Google account credentials.
+Nest plugin for Domoticz using the Google account credentials.

-This is a workaround solution for NEST Thermostats and NEST Protect devices in Domoticz.
+This is a workaround solution for Nest thermostats and Nest Protect devices in Domoticz.
 It does not use any official API because of non-existance.
-NEST/Google announced them only to be available by end of 2020.
+Nest/Google announced them only to be available by end of 2020.

-The plugin creates the following devices: Away, Eco-mode, Heating, Temperature/Humidity, Heating temperature, Nest Protect.
+The plugin creates the following devices: Away, Eco-mode, Heating, Temperature/Humidity, Heating temperature, and Nest Protect.

 ## Installation (linux)
 Follow this procedure to install the plugin.